zephyrproject-rtos/zephyr/doc/security/secure-coding.rst

 The time necessary shall be clearly annotated in the issue itself.

-The list of issues shall be reviewed at least once a month by the security committee on the Zephyr Project.
+The list of issues shall be reviewed at least once a month by the Zephyr Security Subcommittee.
 This review should focus on tracking the fixes, determining if any external parties need to be notified or involved, and determining when to lift the embargo on the issue.
 The embargo should **not** be lifted via an automated means, but